 You can receive them either through the Zignaly apps or via email.
 You can send them via email as well.

 CopyTraders on Zignaly

 This is another feature, similar to the Crypto Signals.
-Actually, many of the providers overlap on both sectors of Zignaly platform.
-With CopyTraders, you essentially hand over the reigns to the provider and instruct Zignaly to follow his moves.
+Actually, many of the providers overlap on both sectors of the Zignaly platform.
+With CopyTraders, you essentially hand over the reins to the provider and instruct Zignaly to follow his moves.

 Become a crypto signals provider yourself